Applying for postdoctoral fellowships

 Indirect costs contribute toward the services that are needed in the University, including IT support, HR, payroll, pensions, library resources, etc.

 Find out more on fEC the University of Edinburgh in grant applications and different categories of fEC costs.
-You will need to login with MyEd.
+You will need to login with MyEd.tent.

-Travel and subsistence – costing your travel and field research on applications
+- Travel and Subsistence – costing your travel and fieldwork

 SPS uses standard maximum rates for travel and subsistence, but these can be revised according to specific countries or situations.
-Please be advised these are not per diem rates, but estimates that will be charged against the project and/or reimbursed according to receipts and actual money spent.
+Please be advised these are not per diem rates, which the University does not allow, but estimates that will be charged against the project and/or reimbursed according to receipts and actual money spent.
 According to University Policy, staff must use standard class rail travel and economy class air travel and public transport should be used in the first instance.

 While tickets can often be found for less, these standard rates take into account that travel costs could rise over a number of years or that costs may be higher due to travel during peak seasons or at short notice.

-Accommodation - £120 per night.
-If fieldwork requires renting a flat or room on a weekly or monthly rate, this would be expected to be less than £120 per night.
+Accommodation - £180 per night (inc. VAT) for UK (outside of London) and £250 per night (inc. VAT) for London and other major cities across the Globe.
+If fieldwork requires renting a flat or room on a weekly or monthly rate, this would usually be expected to be less than £180 per night.
 Consider time of year if planning hosted conferences – Edinburgh during festival season books up very quickly and accommodation is likely to be much more expensive or hard to find centrally.

-Subsistence - £30 per day, up to £45 if in expensive cities/countries.
-Subsistence includes meals, short local travel or other daily costs.
+Subsistence - £45 per day, up to £65 if in expensive cities/countries.

 Local travel can be costed separately depending on project needs.
 If your fieldwork or travel is in a country with a lower/higher cost of living, you should edit the costs based on previous experience of conducting research in this location.
 Please keep in mind all costs will need to be broken down to daily rates and justified in the application.

-Rooms can be booked in the Chrystal Macmillan Building free of charge (such as the 6th floor seminar room) but may need to be booked in advance and availability will be subject to teaching needs.
-Outside of CMB larger spaces for conferences and events may cost £500-700, and may require additional A/V support at an additional cost.
+Rooms can be booked in the Chrystal Macmillan Building (CMB) free of charge (such as the 6th floor seminar room) but may need to be booked in advance and availability will be subject to teaching needs.
+Outside of CMB larger spaces for conferences and events may cost £750-£1,000 per day, and may require additional A/V support at an additional cost.